1. What is organ donation? Why should I donate organs?

 Reference: Department of Health

-6. How do I sign up as organ donor?
+6. How do I sign up as an organ donor?

 - Complete the registration form in the organ donation promotional leaflet and send it by post or fax to the CODR System Administrator, Department of Health.

-- By post to: CODR System Administrator, Department of Health, 21/F, Wu Chung House, 213 Queen’s Road East, Wan Chai, Hong Kong；or
+- By post to: CODR System Administrator, Department of Health, Units A-D, 8/F, China Overseas Building, 139 Hennessy Road, Wan Chai, Hong Kong; or

 - By fax to 2127 4926

-- Prospective donors which have successfully registered with the CODR do not need to carry the organ donation card with them
+- Prospective donors who have successfully registered with the CODR do not need to carry the organ donation card with them

 Reference: Department of Health